 First, do you need a cat wheel?
-There is no one right answer that fits every single cat, but with a high energy breed, like the Bengal, chances are, your cat will be emotionally and physically more content if it uses a cat wheel on a daily basis.
-According to the Smithsonian, feral cats roam a territory of up to 1,351 acres, and pet cats who are allowed outside, roam a territory of nearly 5 acres.
+There is no one right answer that fits every single cat, but with a high energy breed, like the Bengal, chances are, your cat will be emotionally and physically more content if it uses a cat wheel daily.
+According to the Smithsonian, feral cats roam a territory of up to 1,351 acres, and pet cats allowed outside roam a territory of nearly 5 acres.
 That is a lot of walking to try to accomplish within the confines of a house.

 We know letting your cat outside unattended is not safe.
-The average lifespan of a cat with outdoor access is five years; in comparison, the average lifespan of an indoor cat is 17 years.
+The average lifespan of a cat with outdoor access is five years; in comparison, an indoor cat's average lifespan is 17 years.
 So if your cat is unable to roam five acres of territory, clearly, it will need a way to satisfy that physical drive to walk.
 One way you can do this is to make sure you play your cat to exhaustion multiple times a day.
 However, it takes quite a bit of time to play with your cat enough to equal the amount of walking a cat would do while covering five acres of territory.
-Another option is to have a second high energy pet that will play with your Bengal, but it is not dependable to think that both cats will have the exact same energy needs.
+Another option is to have a second high energy pet that will play with your Bengal, but it is not dependable to think that both cats will have the same energy needs.

 Once you've decided to get a wheel, the big question becomes which one to get.
 We own three different brands of wheels.
 The first one we acquired nearly ten years ago was on a center bearing, and I believe it was from the Cat Wheel Company.
 Our experiences revealed a few things about it that made it potentially dangerous.
 For one, it would hop, skip, and jump around as the cats got going fast, so there was no keeping the wheel in one place.
-Due to the center bearing design, there was no weight or gravity to push against, so it moved really easily, and most importantly, it didn't stop moving once the cat jumped off which was dangerous when there was another cat wanting to get on but wasn't ready for the speed the wheel was still spinning at.
+Due to the center bearing design, there was no weight or gravity to push against, so it moved really easily.
+Most importantly, it didn't stop moving once the cat jumped off, which was dangerous when another cat wanted to get on but wasn't ready for the speed the wheel was still spinning at.
 Finally, it was a bit small.
 For our longer bodied Bengals, we were concerned about it not being big enough.

 Before we got to the point of needing to replacing the runnings wheels, we had bought a few more One Fast cat wheels.
 With the later models, we started to experience the problems other were talking about.
 The wheels were falling off the base while the cats were using them, and one of the wheels we bought was so loud, it could not be kept in the house.
 Now we have eight One Fast Cat wheels, and only two are still usable.
 What we really have is a One Fast Cat graveyard.

 As our One Fast Cat Wheels were breaking down, we looked around at other options, and we bought a Ferris Cat Wheel from ZiggyDoo.
 When Jon started building our Ferris Cat Wheel, he immediately recognized a difference in the quality of materials.
 The ABS plastic is strong and durable.
-The frame is held together with bolts and wingnuts which make assembly straightforward and the structure very strong and stable.
+The frame is held together with bolts and wingnuts, which make assembly straightforward and the structure very strong and stable.
 Furthermore, the quality of the wheel bearings is fantastic.
-This was really important to us because it was the wheel bearings supplied by One Fast Cat that prohibited us from replacing the running wheels creating in us a hypersensitivity to wheel bearing quality.
+This was really important because the wheel bearings supplied by One Fast Cat prohibited us from replacing the running wheels, creating hypersensitivity to wheel bearing quality.

-Another added bonus of the Ferris Cat Wheel is the sound.
+Another bonus of the Ferris Cat Wheel is the sound.
 We live in a three-story house with wood plank walls and ceiling.
-Noise amplifies and reverberates in our house.
-Jon would take the later model One Fast Cat wheels off the base at night, so they did not keep any of the family members up.
+The noise amplifies and reverberates in our house.
+Jon would take the later model One Fast Cat wheels off the base at night, so they did not keep any family members up.
 But the Ferris Cat wheels can run all night long without it bothering a soul.
 Since the cats often love to use the wheels at night, this is particularly important.